-In the case of a release of solid welding consumable products, solid objects can be picked up and placed into a disposal container.
+In the case of a release of solid welding consumable products, granular flux material can be swept up and placed into a disposal container.
 If airborne dust and/or fume is present, use adequate engineering controls and, if needed, personal protection to prevent overexposure.
 Refer to recommendations in Section 8.
 Wear proper personal protective equipment while handling.
 Do not discard as general trash.